Future veterinarians with at least $5,000 of student debt deserve scholarships too.

 The whole point of Student Loan Planner is to help veterinarians who owe six figures on their student loans.

-That’s why we’re giving away a scholarship specifically for a current veterinary student, graduated veterinary student or existing client of Student Loan Planner.
+That’s why we’re giving away one scholarship specifically for a current veterinary student, graduated veterinary student or existing client of Student Loan Planner.

 Who is Eligible for this Student Loan Scholarship?